+TOWN OF AUTAUGAVILLE

+109 NORTH TAYLOR STREET POST OFFICE BOX 237 AUTAUGAVILLE, AL 36003 TELEPHONE (334) 365-9563 FAX (334) 365-9669

+Town Clerk Dorothy J. Hyde

+Resolution 2013-

-TOWN OF AUTAUGAVILLE 109 North Taylor Street POST OFFICE BOX 237 AUTAUGAVILLE, AL 36003 TOWN CLERK TELEPHONE (334) 365-9563 MAYOR DOROTHY J. HYDE Fax (334) 365-9669 CURTIS STOUDEMIRE Resolution 2023-1 WHEREAS, the Autauga County and Elmore County Commission (Commission) is required by Code of Alabama §22-27-47 to submit an updated ten-year Solid Waste Management Plan (SWMP) to demonstrate effective management with regard to solid waste generation, collection, transportation, disposal, recycling, composting and illegal dumping within the County; and WHEREAS, the Elmore County Commission and Autauga County Commission have determined a joint, multicounty plan would serve our needs in a more efficient manner; and WHEREAS, every municipality in Elmore County and Autauga County is required by Code of Alabama §22-27-47 to either come under the Elmore County SWMP/Autauga County SWMP or develop their own SWMP; and WHEREAS, the Town of Autaugaville supports the updated Joint Autauga/Elmore County Solid Waste Management Plan.
+WHEREAS, the Autauga County and Elmore County Commission (Commission) is required by Code of Alabama §22-27-47 to submit an updated ten-year Solid Waste Management Plan (SWMP) to demonstrate effective management with regard to solid waste generation, collection, transportation, disposal, recycling, composting and illegal dumping within the County; and

+WHEREAS, the Elmore County Commission and Autauga County Commission have determined a joint, multicounty plan would serve our needs in a more efficient manner; and

+WHEREAS, every municipality in Elmore County and Autauga County is required by Code of Alabama §22-27-47 to either come under the Elmore County SWMP/Autauga County SWMP or develop their own SWMP; and

+WHEREAS, the Town of Autaugaville supports the updated Joint Autauga/Elmore County Solid Waste Management Plan.

 NOW THEREFORE BE IT RESOLVED by the Town Council of Autaugaville that we hereby adopt the 2023 Joint Autauga County and Elmore County Solid Waste Management Plan and elect to participate in and be subject to said plan.

-Adopted this 20th day of november, 2023.
-Sust Street Signed: ATTEST: Autaugaville Representative
+Adopted this 2000 day of november, 2023.

+Signed: Taudence

+Autaugaville Representative

+Town of Coosada A.2

+WHEREAS, the Elmore County Commission (Commission) is required by Code of Alabama §22-27-47 to submit an updated ten-year Solid Waste Management Plan (SWMP) to demonstrate effective management with regard to solid waste generation, collection, transportation, disposal, recycling, composting and illegal dumping within the County; and

+WHEREAS, the Elmore County Commission and Autauga County Commission have determined a joint, multicounty plan would serve our needs in a more efficient manner; and

+WHEREAS, every municipality in Elmore County and Autauga County is required by Code of Alabama §22-27-47 to either come under the Elmore County SWMP/Autauga County SWMP or develop their own SWMP; and

-A.2 Town of Coosada
+WHEREAS, the Town of Coosada supports the updated Joint Autauga/Elmore County Solid Waste Management Plan.

+NOW THEREFORE BE IT RESOLVED by the Town Council of Coosada that we hereby adopt the 2023 Joint Autauga County and Elmore County Solid Waste Management Plan and elect to participate in and be subject to said plan.

+Brujona R. Mo Call

+A.3 Town of Deatsville